 Le'Veon Bell wasn't the only new Jet who was a disappointment last year.
 The team gave C.J.
 Mosley a huge contract, yet Mosley barely played.
 He exited following the third quarter of the season opener - prompting the Jets to blow a big lead to the Bills - and was barely heard from again.
 This was an especially problematic situation because New York was also missing another talented linebacker, Avery Williamson.

 The good news is that Mosley and Williamson both figure to be in action in 2020.
 The Jets couldn't defend the middle of the field without counting on their safeties, so that won't be the case this year.
-Speaking of the safeties, New York has an excellent tandem in Jamal Adams and Marcus Maye.
-There's some growing chatter that Adams could be dealt at some point.
-If so, that would be foolish, as Adams is one of the top players at his position in the NFL.
-The Jets selected Ashtyn Davis in the third round to eventually take over for either Adams or Maye, who will be entering free agency soon.
+Speaking of the safeties, New York had an excellent tandem in Jamal Adams and Marcus Maye.
+However, that's no longer the case because the Jets dealt Adams to the Seahawks in exchange for draft picks and mediocre safety Bradley McDougald.
+This was foolish, as Adams is one of the top players at his position in the NFL.
+The Jets selected Ashtyn Davis in the third round to eventually take over for McDougald.

 While the Jets have great safeties, their cornerback situation is in flux.
 They were expected to use an early selection or two in the draft on a cornerback, but that didn't happen until a late-round choice was spent on talented Virginia prospect Bryce Hall, who fell in the draft because of injuries.
 New York also signed Pierre Desir to a 1-year "prove it" deal, so there's at least some hope with him.
 Desir has been inconsistent throughout his career, so perhaps he'll improve his play after a down 2019.
 Desir and Hall will join Blessuan Austin and Arthur Maulet, as well as nickel corner Brian Poole in a group with some potential.
 Austin played very well last year, so perhaps that'll continue into 2020.